sivakusayan/blog/src/posts/2023/8/what-exactly-is-the-accessibility-api.md

 For the following links below, you'll want to copy the link address and paste it into your navigation toolbar rather than trying to activate the link.
 It seems that Chromium browsers won't let you link directly to the <a href="about://histograms">about://histograms</a> page, and you'll instead get an empty page.
 </p>
 <p>
-Furthermore, if you use assistive technology, I highly recommend you don't navigate directly to the <a href="about://histograms">about://histograms</a> page, and instead navigate directly to the specific histograms I talk about below, listed here for convenience:
+Furthermore, depending on how powerful your CPU is, I highly recommend you don't navigate directly to the <a href="about://histograms">about://histograms</a> page, and instead navigate to the specific histograms I talk about below, listed here for convenience:

 <ul>
-<li><a href="chrome://histograms/#Accessibility.Performance.HandleAXEvents">chrome://histograms/#Accessibility.Performance.HandleAXEvents</a></li>
+<li><a href="about://histograms/#Accessibility.Performance.HandleAXEvents">about://histograms/#Accessibility.Performance.HandleAXEvents</a></li>
-<li><a href="chrome://histograms/#Accessibility.WinAPIs">chrome://histograms/#Accessibility.WinAPIs</a></li>
+<li><a href="about://histograms/#Accessibility.WinAPIs">about://histograms/#Accessibility.WinAPIs</a></li>
 </ul>

- The performance on the general <a href="about://histograms">about://histograms</a> page is terrible, even on my computer which has a relatively expensive CPU.
+The performance on the general <a href="about://histograms">about://histograms</a> page is terrible when I'm using anything that queries the accessibility tree, even on my computer which has a relatively expensive CPU (Ryzen 5950x).

 </p>
 </aside>